 Eliciting the help of his foul-mouthed mother Cemolina (Emma Thomson), she assists him in concealing his crimes, but she ends up doing more damage than good.
 Emma Thomson is almost unrecognisable as Barney’s mother.
 I didn’t even realise it was her a first and she provides a brilliant performance.
 She completely transforms into a vile and spiteful women, while delivering moments of hilarity.

 The Legend of Barney Thomson has that urban, British cult feel about it.
 The specific time period is never made clear, but the Glasgow setting feels both current and old-aged.
-British cinema always produces gritty and unflinching movies, and are arguably better at conjuring up that ‘cult’ feel than American cinema.
+British cinema always produces gritty and unflinching movies, and its arguably better at conjuring up that ‘cult’ feel than American cinema.

 Although the climax is a bit random and not quite in-line with the rest of the film’s tone, I can’t fault the comedy.
-It’s so grotesque but brilliant and at no point does it go too far.
+It’s so grotesque, but brilliant and at no point does it go too far.
 The film doesn’t sensationalise death and murder in any way, but it engages the viewer with ridiculous and over-the-top scenarios for comical effect.

-Overall: Robert Carlyle’s film will likely continue to receive little attention, due to its niche appeal and limited release.
+Robert Carlyle’s film will likely continue to receive little attention, due to its niche appeal and limited release.
 But The Legend of Barney Thomson is a distinct, unique comedy that I urge you all to check out.
 The dark sense of humour may be a turn off for some viewers, but the comical calamities of Barney Thomson are worth witnessing at the very least.